 The Festive Season starts usually in Cape Town with a huge free concert in the Cape Town city centre at the beginning of December.
 Remember there is another public holiday in December, then all offices are closed.
-16 December 2018 is Reconciliation Day, but falls on a Sunday, thus on Monday will be held a public holiday.
+Thursday 16 December 2021 is Reconciliation Day, which will be a long weekend for many.

 When you celebrate Christmas in Cape Town, you will also experience a festive atmosphere here.
-Starting with Christmas Eve, Monday 24 December, many Cape Malay music bands roam the streets in the city centre entertaining visitors and locals, also with popular carols.
-Tuesday, 25.12.
-(Christmas Day) and Wednesday, 26.12.
-(Day of Goodwill) are public holidays.
+Starting with Christmas Eve, Friday 24 December, many Cape Malay music bands roam the streets in the city centre entertaining visitors and locals, also with popular carols.
+Saturday, 25.12.
+(Christmas Day) and Sunday, 26.12.
+(Day of Goodwill) and Monday, 27.12. are public holidays.

-Cape Town Festive Season will start on 2 December 2018 with the official switch-on of the Christmas lights.
-The entertainment on the Grand Parade will start in the afternoon from 16h00 and the official opening of the festival with the switch-on of the Christmas lights is expected to take place at 20h30.
-The spectacle will include laser displays and fireworks.
-Dubbed as largest free open-air public event, some of South Africa's top entertainers such Dr Victor & The Rasta Rebels, Shekhinah and Emo Adams will be part of the vibrant street party this year.
-So this is certainly one event not to miss if you are in town.
+Cape Town Festive Season will start with the official switch-on of the Christmas lights.
+The entertainment on the Grand Parade will start in the afternoon and the official opening of the festival with the switch-on of the Christmas lights is expected to take place around 20h00.
+The spectacle usually includes laser displays and fireworks.
+Dubbed as largest free open-air public event, some of South Africa's top entertainers such Dr Victor & The Rasta Rebels, Shekhinah and Emo Adams have been part of the vibrant street party over the last years.
+Lets see what will happen this year.

-Make sure u also visit the Cape Town summer market which is attracting locals and visitors to the Company Gardens during December 2018.
+Make sure you also visit the Cape Town summer market which is attracting locals and visitors to the Company Gardens during December -tbc.
 Lots of small stalls where you might find some lovely gifts and local arts and crafts such as beaded necklaces, scarves, pottery or woodworks.
 So come and visit and support the locals.
 Also some tasty local treats for sale!